agentsoz/synthetic-population/README.md

   * Age distribution of persons in SA2s.

     Construct the below table using "Counting Persons, Place of Usual Residence" database and save as `synthetic-population/data/melbourne/raw/Persons_percentage_by_age_2016_Greater_Melbourne_SA2s.zip`.
+Here SA2 names are added as *columns*.
 Remove `Total` column and row from the table if they are added automatically.

 ```
 | SA2s | SA2_NAME1 | SA2_NAME2 | SA2_NAME3 |  ...  |